What is Waldorf education?

 What does the school require for teacher qualifications?

 Teaching at Mountain Sage requires excellent teaching habits, classroom management, and previous experience.
 The ideal candidate has both public school and Waldorf teacher certification.
 Teachers are selected based on an evaluation of their ability to deliver the curriculum and vision as described in the school’s charter.
 All teachers at Mountain Sage demonstrate strong abilities to bring the mission and vision of our school to life.
-Teachers have classroom experience and the ability to weave CO academic standards and the Waldorf curriculum in age appropriate ways.
+Teachers have classroom experience and the ability to weave together CO academic standards and the Waldorf curriculum in age appropriate ways.
 Our teachers also possess social-emotional, classroom management, planning, and artistic skills.
 Preferred qualifications include a bachelor’s degree and elementary PLACE or PRAXIS certification, Waldorf teacher certification and/or experience, and/or Colorado teacher licensure.

 Is there a dress code?